Tony Lewis: Cricket career

-He is the last man to captain England on his Test debut.
+Lewis is the last man to captain England on his Test debut.
 He led England on a gruelling five-month tour in 1972/73 to India, Pakistan and Sri Lanka.
-Despite having no Test match experience, Lewis scored 70 not out in his debut Test in Delhi, which guided England to their first Test victory in India since 1951.
-England lost the next two Tests, but Lewis went on to score his maiden Test hundred (125) in Kanpur.
+He scored 70 not out in his debut Test in Delhi, which guided England to their first Test victory in India since 1951.
+England lost the next two Tests, but Lewis went on to score his maiden Test hundred (125) in the Fourth Test in Kanpur.
 He was nominated Man of the Match in both the Delhi and the Kanpur Tests.
 He went on to captain England eight times, winning once, losing twice and drawing five times.
 After the India series, his team went on to draw with Pakistan in a three-Test series.
 He played in nine Tests.
 After captaining England in the first 8 of them, he played his last Test in 1973 under Illingworth's captaincy against New Zealand.
 In the light of his achievements, Lewis was picked as vice captain to Ray Illingworth, when the latter returned from his self-imposed hiatus the following summer.
 But he played in only one Test in the English season of 1973.
 Lewis was asked by the selectors to make himself available to lead the England team in the West Indies on the 1973–74 tour, but having had an injury-plagued season in 1973, he declined in order to take up opportunities in writing and broadcasting.

 Lewis is one of two England cricket captains to come out of Neath Grammar School, the other being Cyril Walters when he was playing for Worcestershire.
 Walters was nominated captain for a single Test when R. E. S. Wyatt withdrew at the last moment, and captains were always chosen from the amateurs in the team.
 Lewis, however, remains the only Glamorgan player to captain England and the only one to lead England on a major Test tour abroad.
 Lewis and Allan Watkins are the only Glamorgan players who have scored a century in a Test match for England.
-Lewis, however, was much more than a cricketer.

 In 1968 and for three years, he was one of the founding members of the Sports Council for Wales.

 Lewis sat on MCC committees from 1967 (Pitches, Cricket and Registration) and on a long succession of MCC and ECB boards and committees, until he founded MCC's World Cricket Committee in 2006 which he chaired until 2011.
-The MCC invested him with the highest honour it fell within its powers to give a member, that of Honorary Life Vice President, from the date of his retirement from Committees in 2011.
-He was the thirty-first MCC member to be so honoured.
+The MCC appointed him as Honorary Life Vice President, from the date of his retirement from Committees in 2011.
+He was the 31st MCC member to be so honoured.
 He was MCC's Bi-Centenary President for two years: 1998–2000.